 At-home care or home health care services: what are the differences?

-Although the terms are often used interchangeably, the services and providers are not the same.
+Although the terms are often used interchangeably, at-home care and home health care services and providers are not the same.

-At-home care might be a sound choice if a loved one is able to live somewhat independently and is in relatively good health.
-When the hours required are minimal, this level of care can be cost-effective.
+Senior care at home might be a sound choice if your loved one is able to live somewhat independently and is in relatively good health.
+When the hours required are minimal, at-home senior care can be cost-effective.

 It can also work well if there is a family member available who can help manage the care, including tracking any changes in health or assistance needs as well as coordinating hours that others may be contributing.

 Other elements outside of assistance, however, need to be considered when a loved one remains at home, including the availability of activities, social events and opportunities to interact with others.
-It’s helpful to make a list of features that are integral for a high quality of life and ensure there is access for overall health and wellbeing.
+It’s helpful to make a list of features that are integral for your loved one to have a high quality of life.

 When at-home care may not be the best option